angelie2/EDM-Projects-Fajarito/Finals Task 5/README.md

-# Finals Lab Task 4: Implementing SELECT Queries
+# Finals Lab Task Finals Task 5.Using SQL views and Stored Procedures and Stored Functions

 ## 🎯 Overview:
 This task involves working with an inventory database containing two tables: `Products` and `Vendors`.
 The main goal is to implement **SQL Views, Stored Procedures, and Functions** to efficiently manage and retrieve relevant vendor and product data.